kcotugno/libhamdata/README.md

 cmake -G "NMake Makefiles" -DCMAKE_BUILD_TYPE=release ..
 nmake
 ```
-This will install the necessary executable into build\bin folder.
-All you need now is the FCC files
-and you're ready to go.

 ## Linux
 Tested on Ubuntu and Arch.
-To compile, navigate to the project directory and run the following commands in a terminal.
+To compile, navigate to the project directory and run the following commands in a terminal:
 ```
 mkdir build
 cd build